Antibody Affinity Maturation

-We have very strong expertise in affinity maturation and can provide a range of comprehensive and integrated solutions, typically based on creation and screening of a mutated full-length IgG library displayed on the yeast cell surface.
-In addition, we also provide affinity maturation services for single domain antibodies (ScFv).
+Genekine has very strong expertise in affinity maturation and can offer a variety of comprehensive and integrated solutions, mainly based on creating and screening a mutated full-length IgG library displayed on yeast cell surface.

-Genekine apply “triple saturation mutagenesis library” and extensive recombination approaches to provides antibody affinity maturation service.
-Our approaches improves the screening efficiency and increases the probability of obtaining high affinity antibodies.
-It can routinely yield affinity improvement of 5-100 times or greater compared to the parental antibodies.
+Genekine uses “triple saturation mutagenesis library” and extensive recombination approaches to provide antibody affinity maturation service.
+Our approaches improve the screening efficiency and increases the chance of obtaining high affinity antibodies.
+They can routinely achieve affinity improvement of 5-100 times or more compared to the parental antibodies.

-Given the large flexibility in yeast surface display and FACS screening, our approaches have clear applications to optimize other antibody properties, such as stability, selectivity, species cross-reactivity, expression yield, and to engineer proteins beyond antibodies.
+Due to the large flexibility in yeast cell surface display and FACS screening, our approaches can also be applied to optimize other antibody properties, such as stability, selectivity, species cross-reactivity, expression yield, and to engineer proteins beyond antibodies.